 Once we know why your shoulder hurts, we can recommend the correct mix of physical therapy methods to help manage or even completely relieve that pain.
 Exercises can be very helpful for easing both the pain of osteoarthritis and the stiffness of the frozen shoulder.
 Bursitis responds well to techniques ranging from heat and ice applications to changes in your workplace ergonomics or athletic training routine.
 Strengthening exercises can rehabilitate injured muscles and stabilize a shoulder prone to dislocation.

 Life is too short to bother with shoulder pain.
-Contact us at Prep Performance Center at Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers today to schedule treatment!
+Contact Prep Performance Center at Lincoln Square, Irving Park, Lakeview, Horner Park, Roscoe Village & Ravenswood Chicago, IL centers today to schedule treatment!